132nd Legislative Session Bill Tracker

 LD 785, An Act to Enact the Remaining Recommendations of the Task Force on Changes to the Maine Indian Claims Settlement Implementing Act

-Sponsor: Sen. Rachel Talbot Ross (D-Cumberland)
+Sponsor: Sen. Rachel Talbot Ross (D-Cumberland County)

 Maine Youth for Climate Justice supports this bill.